-This function is prefered to the old Module:add_host_key/3 since it also uses the peer host port number and may return an error message.
+This function is preferred to the old Module:add_host_key/3 since it also uses the peer host port number and may return an error message.

-The OTP/SSH application first calls this function in the callback module, and then the old Module:add_host_key/3 for compatibilty.
+The OTP/SSH application first calls this function in the callback module, and then the old Module:add_host_key/3 for compatibility.

 '''

 Module:is_host_key(Key, Host, Algorithm, ConnectOptions) -> Result

 Types:

 Key = public_key:public_key()

 Normally an RSA, DSA or ECDSA public key, but handling of other public keys can be added.

-Host = string()

 '''